fkammer/ng-eternicode-datepicker/README.md

 *Currently not supported*.

 ## Options
-Too pass additional datepicker options use the `dp-options` attribute:
+To pass additional datepicker options use the `dp-options` attribute:
 ```html
 <div datepicker ng-model="dateInput" dp-options="datepickerOptions">
   <!-- dp-options not ng-options! -->